openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### Tokenizer

+Tokenize: First step of the recognition is to split the text, each of these parts is called token.

 You can provide a custom model at '<OPENHAB_USERDATA>/actiontemplatehli/token.bin', otherwise it will use the built-in simple tokenizer or whitespace tokenizer (configurable).

 Here you have an example of the built-in ones: